DiffusionMapsAcademics/pyDiffMap/docs/jupyter notebook tutorials/Swiss_Roll/Swiss_Roll.rst

 diffusion map embedding given by the first two diffusion coordinates.
 Points are again colored according to the first diffusion coordinate, which seems to parameterize the :math:`\phi` direction.
-We can see that the diffusion map embedding ‘unwinds’ the swiss roll.
+We can see that the diffusion map embedding 'unwinds' the swiss roll.

 .. code:: python